Skip to main content

 Yet another mature forest timber sale in the Elwha River Watershed

-The Parched timber sale would log more mature, legacy forest in the Elwha River watershed and is currently scheduled to be approved by the Board of Natural Resources as soon as Nov 5th 2024.
+The Parched timber sale would log more mature, legacy forest in the Elwha River watershed and was approved by the Board of Natural Resources on Nov 5th 2024.
+It could be auctioned off to be clear-cut in December, 2024.
 It is very close to the Aldwell logged area and the Alley Cat timber sale.
 It would also create over 10,000 ft of new forest roads, that will never be forested again.

 Parched is east of the Elwha River and Highway 101, in the Dry Hill mountain bike area and above the Little River, a tributary of the Elwha River.